chicio/chicio.github.io/_drafts/2018-10-28-clean-code-functions.md

  of an object, or it should return some information about that object.
 Doing both often leads to confusion.

 I think there's nothing else to ad to this point :stuck_out_tongue:.

 #### **Prefer exception to error Codes**
+This is a feature strictly related to languages that supports......

 #### **"Don't repeat yourself"**